awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-resource-data-sync.md

 ------

-1. Run the following command to create a resource data sync configuration with the S3 bucket you created at the start of this procedure\.
+1. Run the following command to create a resource data sync configuration with the Amazon S3 bucket you created at the start of this procedure\.
 This command creates a sync from the AWS Region you are currently logged into\.
 **Note**
-If the sync and the target S3 bucket are located in different regions, you may be subject to data transfer pricing\.
+If the sync and the target Amazon S3 bucket are located in different regions, you may be subject to data transfer pricing\.
 For more information, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.

 ------
-#### [ Linux ]
+#### [ Linux & macOS ]

    ```
    aws ssm create-resource-data-sync \